Joint life insurance: Considerations before you buy

 How to buy a joint life insurance policy

 Is a joint life policy the best option for your coverage needs?
 One way to find out more is by looking at some individual coverage alternatives.
 If you and your spouse or partner are still interested at that point, we suggest talking to a knowledgeable financial professional who can answer your questions and guide you to the right type of coverage.
-If you don’t have someone to discuss insurance with, Guardian can help you find a nearby financial representative who will take the time to learn about your situation and present you and your partner with available options that fit both your needs.
+If you don’t have someone to discuss insurance with, Guardian can help you find a nearby financial professional who will take the time to learn about your situation and present you and your partner with available options that fit both your needs.

 What is a joint life insurance policy?